top of page

 The persistent questions of childhood - curious, fearless, insistent - form the foundation of Tori McLean’s interdisciplinary artistic practice.
 Working across print, sculpture, and installation, McLean channels this spirit of enquiry into a material-led exploration of value: how it is assigned, perceived, and felt, both personally and culturally.

 Her work sits at the intersection of thinking and making.
 Printmaking, for McLean, is not merely a method of reproduction but a dynamic, conceptual space - an active, thinking partner.
-She uses its textures, repetitions, and processes to reflect on themes such as identity, gendered experience, female agency, and the often-unspoken forces that shape who we’re allowed to become.
+She uses its textures, repetitions, and processes to reflect on themes such as identity, gendered experience, female agency, and the often-unspoken forces that shape who we are.
 This way of working transforms the medium from passive surface to participatory encounter, inviting viewers to challenge conventional assumptions and reflect more deeply on what they see and feel.

 bottom of page